 Let them be in touch with old friends

-If there is an opportunity, let your teenager visit their old friend together with their new friends.
+If there is an opportunity let your teenager visit their old friend together with their new friends.
 This will help your teen expand her/his social circle.

-Invite their new friends to your home
+Invite their new friends in your home

 You will be able to know if their friends are good friends for them.
 Give your teenager an opportunity to bring their new social circles at home so you are your teenager knows that you are accepting them.

 Get to know your teen’s school authorities and teacher